Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 }
 ```

-Note that the assumptions and requirements can originate from knowledge about the system in which the function is used, while the function itself doesn't have this knowledge explicitly.

 ### 4.1 Checking if the requirement can hold

 It will first be checked if the requirement (`a + b > 100`) can hold at al. Meaning that there is **at least one** satisfiable assignment for `a` and `b`.
 This can be done with the checks as shown below in z3.